 Being an expat has helped me truly appreciate all the on-line tools that would have made the life unthinkable for me as a single person even 10 years ago.
 If you consider how these tools apply to international living, you will see how anything is possible, whether you live it full or part-time.

-Transportation Tools – One of the things about living in another country is figuring out what to do about your car.
-If you lease your car, companies like Swapalease enable you to swap your car lease with someone looking for a car, or obtain a car at the end of someone else’s lease, but it does take time.
+Transportation Tools – One of the things about living in another country six months a year is figuring out what to do about your car.
+If you lease your car and need to get rid of it, companies like Swapalease enable you to swap your car lease with someone looking for a car, or obtain a car at the end of someone else’s lease, but it does take time.

-If you live in an urban area, you might find it far less expensive to occasionally rent cars or utilize services like ZipCars, Lyft and Cars2go when you’re at home rather than owning a car.
-Even digging around Expedia and travel sites can yield good deals.
+If you live in an urban area, you might find it far less expensive to occasionally rent cars or utilize car share services Lyft and Uber (also widely available in Mexico), supplementing them with rentals like ZipCar and Car2go when you’re at home in the United States rather than owning a car.
+Even digging around Expedia and travel sites can yield good deals on car rentals for those months you're in the U.S.

 With a little research, you might find a monthly rental to be less than what you are spending on payments, car insurance and taxes and fees.

 Renting or Subletting Your Place - Many apartment complexes allow you to sublet.
-I have sublet both my apartment and vacation condo in West Virginia through social media sites like Air BnB or even Craigslist.
-If you streamline your belongings properly, the process should require only a few days of moving some seasonal clothes and personal items to storage or owner’s closets.
+I have sublet both my apartment and y vacation condo in West Virginia through sites like Air BnB or even Craigslist.
+If you organize your packing properly properly, the process should require only a few days of moving to storage or owner’s closets.

-I ask for a healthy damage deposit, personally interview people and thoroughly check references.
-Prospects might be professional athletes only in town for their playing season, students doing their thesis and women new to town who want to live in the city at least six months before deciding where to buy a house.
+When using Craigslist, I ask for a healthy damage deposit, personally interview people (sometimes via Skype, and thoroughly check references.
+Best prospects are professional athletes only in town for their playing season, students doing their thesis and people new to town who want to live in the city at least six months before deciding where to buy a house.

 Ultimately, when you do the math you should find that you are saving money with your expat lifestyle.
-After a long day flying, nothing beats walking into whichever place you’ve left and having it freshly cleaned and stocked.
+There will be times you should treat yourself.
+After a long day flying, nothing beats walking into your place in Mexico and having it stocked.
 You will feel like a movie star, and a little less single.

 All your systems, physical and technical, will be prone to the bugs that seem to surface after travel.
 You will feel much less stressed trying to get back online and connected if you can make yourself a hot meal soon after you walk in the door.

-Several times, I have had problems at the ATM when I've landed.
-Once I came in the door with a whopping 20 pesos to my name until the next day, which won't buy you dinner even in Mexico.
-Every time I haven't had a few days worth of food already stocked in my refrigerator, I have regretted it.
+Every time I haven't paid to have a few days worth of food already stocked in my refrigerator, I have regretted it.
+Several times, I have had problems at the ATM when I've landed in Mexico.
+Once I came in the door with a whopping 20 pesos (a little over a dollar) to my name until the next day, which won't buy you dinner even in Mexico.

 Related Links: The secrets of subletting or renting out your place and home to save money with the part-time expat lifestyle.
 Ventanas Mexico